 For the Corporate Profit Center, the minimum contribution percentage of 4.70% of pre-incentive compensation operating profit occurs at the lowest level of ROI, which is 6.00%.
 The maximum contribution percentage of 7.5% occurs at a ROI of at least 22.00%.
 Following the achievement of ROI of 6.0%, and subject to the maximum contribution rate of 7.5%, for every hundred basis point improvement in ROI, the Company contributes an approximate additional 2.5 basis points of pre-incentive compensation operating profit to the Corporate Profit Center incentive compensation pool.
-Two of our Named Executives participated in the Corporate Profit Center incentive compensation pool in 2023.
-For our segment pools, the minimum contribution percentage of 1.8% of pre-incentive compensation operating profit occurs at the lowest level of ROI, which is 8.5%.
-The maximum contribution percentage of 2.2% occurs at an ROI of at least 22.0%.
+Two of our Named Executives participated in the Corporate Profit Center incentive compensation pool.
+Two of our Named Executives participated in the Corporate Profit Center incentive group profit occurs at the lowest level of ROI, which is 8.5%.
+The maximum contribution percentage of 2.2% occurs at an ROI of at least 22.00%.
 Subject to the maximum contribution percentage of 2.2%, for every hundred basis point improvement in ROI, the Company contributes approximately .35 basis points in pre-incentive compensation operating profit to each segment incentive compensation pool.

 There are tiered performance thresholds for both the size of each incentive compensation pool as well as individual incentive compensation payments.
 This effectively resulted in the reallocation of approximately \$50 million of otherwise incentive compensation to our shareholders.
 Under this program, each performance pool was preliminarily allocated funds based upon the formula described in the preceding paragraph.
 Each pool is then subject to threshold amounts.
 For the Corporate Profit Center incentive compensation pool, the thresholds were \$850 million (Tier 1) and \$950 million (Tier 2).
-To the extent the pool exceeds Tier 1, 25% of the pool in excess of Tier 1 and below Tier 2 is deducted from the pool and effectively reallocated to shareholders; 50% of the pool in excess of Tier 2 is effectively reallocated to shareholders.
-The segment pools are subject to the same reallocations at \$300 million (Tier 1) and \$350 million (Tier 2).
+To the extent the pool exceeds Tier 1, 25% of the pool in excess of Tier 1 and below Tier 2 is deducted from the pool and effectively reallocated to shareholders; 50% of the pool in excess of Tier 1 and \$350 million (Tier 2).
 In addition to the adjustments made to the incentive compensation pools, and subsequent to those adjustments, preliminary individual incentive compensation allocations for the leaders of each pool, as well as each other Named Executive, are subject to similar adjustments.
 For 2023, each Named Executive was subject to payment thresholds of \$1 million (Tier 1) and \$1.5 million (Tier 2).
-For preliminary bonus payments in excess of Tier 1, 25% of the amount between Tier 1 and Tier 2 was reallocated to other, non-Named Executive participants; 50% of the preliminary bonus payment above Tier 2 was similarly reallocated.
+For preliminary bonus payments in excess of Tier 1, 25% of the preliminary bonus payment between Tier 2 was similarly reallocated to other, non-Named Executive participants; 50% of the preliminary bonus payment above Tier 2 was similarly reallocated.

 For 2023, we achieved an overall ROI of 22.49%.
 Following the adjustments described above, the total contribution to the Corporate Profit Center incentive compensation pool for fiscal 2023 was \$61,778,463, which equaled 7.5% of pre-incentive compensation operating profit.
 The performance incentive for each of the Named Executives (other than Messrs.
 Benton, Schwartz, and Worthington) was based upon our Company's total ROI.
-The performance incentive for Messrs.
+The performance bonuses for Messrs.
 Benton, Schwartz, and Worthington were based upon the ROI of their respective segments.